KnorrFG/dotree/README.md

 The following features are planned:

-- Color coding to show typed keys, and an error message when a sequence is invalid
 - A configurable default shell
 - A parameter to use an alternative config file
 - A flag to search upwards from the current working directory for a config file
 - Different types of auto completion for querying variables
 - insert commands, which will only insert the result into bash instead of executing it.
-- being able to go back in menus
 - repeatable commands, usefull for brightnessctl _ or +

 ## Installation